TranscryptOrg/Transcrypt/README.rst

 What's new in the latest commits
 ================================

+- Builtin pow function added
+- Context managers added + testcases
+- Python 3.7 dataclasses added + testcases
 - Everything written in __target__ subdir rather than installation dir
-- Python modules now implemented as ES6 modules pervasively
+- Python modules now implemented as ES6 modules pervasively, multiple apps per page, runtime and libs only once
-- Simple minification added for units (only remove whitespace, names have to stay compatible).
-- Unit example expanded to show combination of units and modules, docs adapted accordingly
-- Python 3.5 incompatibility bug fixed
-- Units, making it possible to create compact native JavaScript component frameworks with Transcrypt
 - String formatting mini language added as an option (-sf / --sform switch) + autotest
 - Div internal improvements and fixes
 - Time module made suitable for use in combination with Node.js